linuxfandudeguy/top-repo-readme-stats/README.md

 ## License

 This project is licensed under the MIT License.

-## Additional Note

 If you plan to republish or fork this repository, you must adhere to the terms of the MIT license.
 Additionally, ensure that `.env` is included in your `.gitignore` file to avoid exposing sensitive information.